varnish/libvmod-rtstatus/README.rst

 DESCRIPTION
 ===========

-A vmod that lets you query your Varnish server for a JSON object the counters.
-With the accompanied VCL code,
+A vmod that lets you query your Varnish server for a JSON object containing counters.

 visiting the URL /rtstatus.json on the Varnish server will produce an application/json response of the following format::